openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 http://www.kernel.org/pub/linux/libs/pam/

 Solaris 2.6, Linux and FreeBSD 3.1 are known to support PAM.
-To make Open WebMail use the support of PAM, you have to:
+To make OpenWebMail use the support of PAM, you have to:

 1. download the Perl Authen::PAM module (Authen-PAM-0.14.tar.gz)
    It is available at http://www.cs.kuleuven.ac.be/~pelov/pam/